raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 # USB mass storage boot

 **USB mass storage boot is available on Raspberry Pi 2B v1.2, 3A+, 3B, and 3B+ only.
-Support for USB mass storage boot will be added to the Raspberry Pi 4B in a future software update.**
+Support for USB mass storage boot will be added to the Raspberry Pi 4B in a future software update which is currently undergoing beta testing.**

 This page explains how to boot your Raspberry Pi from a USB mass storage device such as a flash drive or a USB hard disk.
 Note that this feature does not work with all USB mass storage devices.